 In senior-intermediate units of study (2000 level) you further develop your language skills and engage in a wider range of text types.
 These are equivalent to level A and B of Modern Hebrew instruction at the Hebrew University.

-Senior-advanced (3000 level) units of study you progressively engage with higher registers of the language and read and analyse short stories (requiring an assignment component of 350 words in Modern Hebrew), and you begin to engage with non-modified Modern Hebrew text types.
+In senior-advanced (3000 level) units of study you progressively engage with higher registers of the language and read and analyse short stories (requiring an assignment component in Modern Hebrew), and you begin to engage with non-modified Modern Hebrew text types.
 These are equivalent to the level C at the Hebrew University.
-In HBRW3612, HBRW3613 and HBRW3614, HBRW3615 (equivalent, respectively, to level D and E at the Hebrew University), you extend the level and repertoire of your oral presentations, which now include a component of individual research (in Modern Hebrew); the range and variety of non-modified texts you are exposed to, is extended; and the written analysis of literature is extended to 500, and 750 words respectively.
+In HBRW3612, HBRW3613 and HBRW3614, HBRW3615 (equivalent, respectively, to level D and E at the Hebrew University), you extend the level and repertoire of your oral presentations, which now include a component of individual research (in Modern Hebrew); the range and variety of non-modified texts you are exposed to is extended; and the written analysis of literature is extended to 500 and 750 words respectively.

 Whichever sequence you follow, you enjoy a progressive increase of usage and knowledge of Modern Hebrew, as well as (linguistic) knowledge about Modern Hebrew.
 Furthermore, you are introduced to a widening corpus of written and literary texts.